-Fresh water crab hot pot is an appetizing dish not only in the northern Vietnam but also beloved in the south.
-To make a genuine tasty broth, the crabs require most fresh and clean fresh water crabs.
-Meat of the crabs when cooked in hot water will take shapes and becomes large pieces of meat.
-The dish has many different flavors to enjoy: the sweet taste of crab meat, the buttery taste of crab- roe, the sour taste of tomatoes and tamarind.
-It also has the savory flavor of dill, water spinach and crab cake.
-You can add some other ingredients into the hot pot to feed your appetite such as: flower crab, squid, shrimp, clam or other kinds of vegetables.
+Freshwater crab hot pot is an appetizing dish not only in northern Vietnam but also beloved in the south.
+To make a genuine tasty broth, the crabs require most fresh and clean freshwater crabs.
+The meat of the crabs when cooked in hot water will take shapes and becomes large pieces of meat.
+The dish has many different flavours to enjoy: the sweet taste of crab meat, the buttery taste of crab- roe, the sour taste of tomatoes and tamarind.
+It also has the savoury flavour of dill, water spinach and crab cake.
+You can add some other ingredients into the hot pot to feed your appetites such as flower crab, squid, shrimp, clam or other kinds of vegetables.
 The hot pot’s broth must be plentiful to make sure there is enough soup water for adding extra vegetables.
-It is usually to serve fresh water crab hot pot with noodles or rice vermicelli threads.
+It is usually to serve freshwater crab hot pot with noodles or rice vermicelli threads.

 4, Salted fish hotpot (Lau mam)

-It has become a luxurious specialty in the South and an amazing combination of preserved fish and hot pot as well.
-Guests are certainly to fall in love at the first sight due to its eye- catching beauty of large dishes of colorful vegetables.
-The favor of the soup is made mainly from salted fish that is cooked until its meat and bone are separated, fatty and sweet- smelling.
+It has become a luxurious speciality in the South and an amazing combination of preserved fish and hot pot as well.
+Guests are certain to fall in love at first sight due to its eye-catching beauty of large dishes of colourful vegetables.
+The favour of the soup is made mainly from salted fish that is cooked until its meat and bone are separated, fatty and sweet-smelling.